xuanhao97/hao-mcp/README.md

 When adding new tools:

 1. Create a new file in `src/tools/` (e.g., `src/tools/myNewTool.ts`)
-2. Export the tool definition and handler function
+2. Create a registration file in `src/server/tools/` (e.g., `src/server/tools/registerMyNewTool.ts`)
-3. Register the tool in `src/index.ts`
+3. Register the tool in `src/server/registerTools.ts`
+4. Use shared validation utilities from `src/utils/validation.ts` for email validation and other common checks
-4. Update this README with tool documentation
+5. Update this README with tool documentation

 ## License